Seahawks receiver Tyler Lockett thought about opting out this season. What made him decide to play?

 Lockett called the time on the field “kind of like recess.
 It gives us time to be around people.”

-But Zoom meetings and then basically being on lockdown in the hotel, Lockett said in a rather frank admission, will mean players will have to be honest with themselves about telling others if they are struggling with feelings of isolation
+But Zoom meetings and being on lockdown in the hotel, Lockett said in a rather frank admission, will mean players will have to be honest with themselves about telling others if they are struggling with feelings of isolation

 “You’ve really got to figure out how to deal with these mental health issues that a lot of people don’t know that people have,” Lockett said.
 “And so I think there’s a lot that’s going to have to take place (to pull off the season).
 But we also have to be open and talk to therapists and stuff so that we don’t put ourselves in a bad, isolated mindset just to make football happen.”

-Now that camp is beginning to start in earnest, though, Lockett says he’s beginning to get excited for the season and what the receiving corps can be with the additions of the likes of Greg Olsen and Phillip Dorsett and the continued maturation of younger players such as DK Metcalf and John Ursua.
+Now that camp is beginning to start in earnest, Lockett said he’s beginning to get excited for the season and what the receiving corps can be with the additions of Greg Olsen and Phillip Dorsett and the continued maturation of younger players such as DK Metcalf and John Ursua.

 “I think we are going to be really, really good,” Lockett said, saying that the team’s added speed is “just going to open up things a lot.

-“A lot of teams were used to seeing me do certain things and they can’t really focus on that a lot anymore because you’ve got a lot of new guys able to do those same things.
+“A lot of teams were used to seeing me do certain things, and they can’t really focus on that a lot anymore because you’ve got a lot of new guys able to do those same things.
 We’re starting to move people around a lot more so you are never going to know where people are going to line up at and I think that’s where our dangerous weapons are going to be able to succeed.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.